Dealing with persistent pain?

 Feel

-How you feel changes how you think, breathe and move
+How you feel influences how you think, breathe and move

 Are you a patient with persistent pain?